knetikmedia/knetikcloud-dart-client/docs/ActivitiesApi.md

 var api_instance = new ActivitiesApi();
 var id = 789; // int | The id of the activity
-var activityResource = new Represents an activity that can be parameterized and tracked through metrics (scores, etc)(); // Represents an activity that can be parameterized and tracked through metrics (scores, etc) | The activity resource object
+var activityResource = new ActivityResource(); // ActivityResource | The activity resource object

 try {
     var result = api_instance.updateActivity(id, activityResource);